apache/flink/docs/dev/event_timestamp_extractors.md

 As described in [timestamps and watermark handling]({{ site.baseurl }}/dev/event_timestamps_watermarks.html), Flink provides abstractions that allow the programmer to assign their own timestamps and emit their own watermarks.
-More specifically, one can do so by implementing one of the `AssignerWithPeriodicWatermarks` and `AssignerWithPunctuatedWatermarks` interfaces, depending on their use-case.
+More specifically, one can do so by implementing one of the `AssignerWithPeriodicWatermarks` and `AssignerWithPunctuatedWatermarks` interfaces, depending on the use case.
 In a nutshell, the first will emit watermarks periodically, while the second does so based on some property of the incoming records, e.g. whenever a special element is encountered in the stream.

 In order to further ease the programming effort for such tasks, Flink comes with some pre-implemented timestamp assigners.
 This section provides a list of them.
-Apart from their out-of-the-box functionality, their implementation can serve as an example for custom assigner implementations.
+Apart from their out-of-the-box functionality, their implementation can serve as an example for custom implementations.

-#### **Assigner with Ascending Timestamps**
+### **Assigners with ascending timestamps**

 The simplest special case for *periodic* watermark generation is the case where timestamps seen by a given source task occur in ascending order.
 In that case, the current timestamp can always act as a watermark, because no earlier timestamps will